Mr. PlayasMexico's Insider Beach Guide

 Mazunte has accumulated a concentration of yoga studios, retreat centers, and wellness practitioners that rivals Tulum by proportion for a town of its size.
 The range runs from Ashtanga masters who have been teaching in Mazunte for fifteen years to weekend ceremony leaders of ambiguous credential charging $200 for a cacao experience.

 How to navigate it: look for instructors who have been in Mazunte for multiple years and have a local reputation.
-Ask at your accommodation for specific recommendations.
+Ask at your accommodation for specific recommendations rather than booking from a search result.
 The multi-day retreats that include accommodation, meals, and multiple daily practices tend to offer better value per experience than single-session drop-ins at the higher end of the price range.

-The genuinely worth-doing in the wellness category: a sunrise yoga class on the beach or rooftop (look for Azul Profundo or Hridaya Yoga for established programs), a traditional temazcal with a practitioner who has trained for it (ask for recommendations from people who have been there longer than you), and a mezcal tasting with a local producer rather than a bar markup.
+Worth considering in the wellness category: a sunrise yoga class on the beach or rooftop (Azul Profundo and Hridaya Yoga have established reputations), a traditional temazcal with a practitioner who has trained for it rather than learned the format in Tulum, and a mezcal tasting with a local producer.

 The Natural Landscape

-Mazunte's beach is smaller and calmer than Zipolite's — more protected from the full Pacific swell.
-Swimmable in calm conditions, though Pacific caution applies.
-The real natural asset is the surrounding landscape: the coastal hills covered in tropical dry forest, the point at Punta Cometa (the southernmost point of Oaxaca), and the estuary lagoon system east of town that has significant bird life.
+Mazunte's beach is smaller and calmer than Zipolite — more protected from the full Pacific swell.
+Swimmable in calm conditions, though Pacific caution always applies.
+The real natural asset is the surrounding landscape: coastal hills covered in tropical dry forest, the point at Punta Cometa (the southernmost point of Oaxaca), and the estuary lagoon system east of town with significant birdlife.

-A 20-minute walk east from central Mazunte reaches the Playa Mermejita — a wild, usually empty crescent of dark sand backed by dramatic cliffs.
-It is not safe for swimming but is one of the more cinematically beautiful beaches on the entire Oaxacan coast.
+A 20-minute walk east reaches Playa Mermejita — a wild, usually empty crescent of dark sand backed by dramatic cliffs.
+Not safe for swimming, but one of the most cinematically beautiful beaches on the entire Oaxacan coast.

 Eating in Mazunte

 The food in Mazunte bifurcates sharply.
 On one side: the retreat center restaurants serving açai bowls, raw food plates, and kombucha at prices that make the wellness markup visible.
-On the other: the community-run Cosméticos Naturales (look for the sign) and the local comedores on the side streets serving tlayudas, tamales oaxaqueños, and fresh fish at local prices.
+On the other: the local comedores on the side streets serving tlayudas, tamales oaxaqueños, and fresh fish at local prices.

 Frequently Asked Questions